A bowl of chocolate raspberry granola is a great way to start the day! This is a decadent breakfast, but so easy to

 Sometimes we get a little tired of our standard flavors, like this buttery coconut granola, so I try to mix it up.
 A recent kitchen adventured resulted in this delicious chocolate raspberry granola.

 It was a fun new flavor, and I loved the way the freeze dried raspberries added a fun splash of color to my breakfast.
-And anytime I can get away with chocolate for breakfast, it’s a win!
+And anytime I can get away with chocolate for breakfast (like with these homemade pop tarts), it’s a win!

+- Freeze Dried Raspberries – We like Karen’s Naturals for freeze dried fruit.
+This brand is made in a fruit and veggie only facility the last time I checked.
 You should always check the label and call the company to make sure any product is safe for your allergies.
-Karen’s Naturals was a fruit and veggie only facility the last time I checked.
 You could also air dry your own fruit.
 If you can’t find any freeze dried berries, you could also just add fresh fruit to your granola before you eat it!

 - Certified Gluten Free Oats – You can find certified gluten free oats in most grocery stores or health food stores.
 I like to order the GF Harvest brand on Amazon – they are made in a peanut and tree nut facility.